jbuehl/ha/README.REST.md

        Response:    {"state": 1}

-9. Unsolicited message that is broadcast periodically and whenever one of the states changes that shows the current states of all resources in the service sprinklerService.
+10. Unsolicited message that is broadcast periodically and whenever one of the states changes that shows the current states of all resources in the service sprinklerService.

        Message:     {"service": {"name": "sprinklerService",
                                  "label": "Sprinklers",
+								 "stateTimestamp": 1595529456,
-                                 "timestamp": 1595529456,
+								 "resourceTimestamp": 1595529456,
                                  "seq": 667},
                      "states": {"gardenTemp": 28.0,
                                 "gardenSprinkler": 0}}